Lord3008/Newsiee/README.md

 ## 2. Multimodal Deepfake Detection 🔍🚫
 ### A. Deepfake Image Detector:
    #### a.
 Cross- Domain Method:
    This is associted with **my research paper** titled "A Novel Unified Approach to Deepfake Detection of Images" publised in ISED, 2024 by IEEE.
 The detailed architecture and novelity can be found in detail in the research paper.
+This alone is a great area of research and it helps to combat the threats of AI generated media.
+Despite of researches, development of a single model that is generalised for all types of deepfakes is difficult due to the diversity in images.
+This model is trained and tested on the **FF++ dataset**.

-      - **Detection Model:** Implements a multimodal deepfake detection model combining image and text analysis to assess news authenticity.
+   - **Detection Model:** Implements a multimodal deepfake detection model combining image analysis to assess news authenticity.
+The model verifies if the images present along with the news are real or fake.
    - **Automatic Validity Checks:** Flags potentially misleading or false news articles with real-time verification.
+(Real-time is not currently implemeted, but one can use the model to check manually.)
    - **Validity Indicator:** Provides clear visual indicators of news validity.
+(We can do this using the deepfake detecton model)

    #### b.
 GAN Fingerprinting based method:
    The code of this will be added as soon as my other research paper gets published.